 When you’re going about your daily life, try to stay aware of your actions and see if you find yourself doing things to seem more manly, such as trying to tell more manly stories than your mates when you’re not, driving too fast, drinking too much, down talking women, or avoiding anything feminine just out of principle.

 It takes a lot of strong character and determination to stay away from social norms and expectations to be true to yourself, but it is well worth the effort.
+If you feel like you have a problem with drinking, consider visiting a drug and alcohol treatment center.

 Learn How To Ask For Help